emmajanedrews/base-template/_posts/2018-04-06-7-benefits-of-buying-rental-real-estate-part-2.md

 {% include youtube.html %}

 Today, I’m here with the second and final video in our series about the seven benefits of buying rental real estate.
-You can find the first installment [**here**](http://blog.dougcaryteam.com/3-great-benefits-of-investing-in-real-estate.html).
+You can find the first installment [**here**](http://blog.dougcaryteam.com/3-great-benefits-of-investing-in-real-estate.html){: target="_blank"}.

 Last time, we talked about cash flow, appreciation, and depreciation.
 Now, it’s time to learn about: